SackeyDavid/cursor-eod-mcp/docs/INSTALLATION.md

 3. Click **"Copy"** to copy the token
 4. **Keep this token secure** - don't share it publicly

-## Step 5: Configure in Cursor
+## Step 5: Verify Configuration

 1. In Cursor, open a chat
-2. Type: `configure`
+2. Type: `list_channels`
-3. When prompted, paste your Slack Bot Token
+3. You should see a list of your Slack channels
-4. Optionally set a default channel (e.g., `halo`)
-5. Optionally customize the format template

-The configuration will be saved to your workspace.
+If you see an error, verify:
+- The `SLACK_BOT_TOKEN` is set correctly in your MCP config
+- The token has the required scopes (`chat:write`, `channels:read`, `groups:read`)
+- You've restarted Cursor after updating the config

+**Optional**: You can also use the `configure` tool to store settings in a JSON file instead of environment variables.

 ## Step 6: Test the Integration